dcbau/FreeGrid/README.md

-# GuidedHRTFsPython
+# FreeGrid
-> __Current State Of Work__ (August 2021)
+> __Current State Of Work__ (March 2022)
 >
 > - The project is still in a test phase.
 It works and provides good results, but needs further evaluation.
 > - The postprocessing and upsampling of the Head-Related Impulse Responses (HRIRs) is not part of the repository as this is currently topic of research ([research project](https://www.th-koeln.de/reskue)).
-> - We are still looking for a better project name...

 # Overview

 <img src="./resources/doc/overview.png" alt="Overview" width="400"/>

-GuidedHRTFs is a GUI-application for fast and easy Head-Related Transfer Function (HRTF) measurements in regular rooms with only few additional hardware components.
+FreeGrid is a GUI-application for fast and easy Head-Related Transfer Function (HRTF) measurements in regular rooms with only few additional hardware components.
 The system is based on a stationary loudspeaker and the HTC Vive system for tracking head movements (no HMD, just two [Trackers](https://www.vive.com/us/accessory/vive-tracker/)).
 A user can first measure some HRTFs for any number of freely selectable directions.
 In a second step, he can be guided with the help of an algorithm that suggests additional measurement positions for more uniform spherical coverage.

 > The system is not primarily intended for lay use at home.
 A certain amount of experience, or ambition, is required to set up the system.